How to calculate the date of Easter

 How to calculate Easter day in any year

-Easter dates usually vary between April 4th and 9th, although there may be exceptions.
+The date of Easter usually varies between 4 and 9 April, although there may be exceptions.

-To calculate the Orthodox holiday, refer to the data of both the lunar and solar calendar.
-That being said, there is an easier way to calculate the date of Easter.
+To calculate an Orthodox holiday, data from both the lunar and solar calendars are used.
+However, there is an easier way to calculate the date of Easter.

 To do this, you need to calculate the following data.